fuzzywe/CODING/FIND LOCAL MINIMA.md

 }
 ```

-### **Explanation**:
-- The function `findLocalMinima` implements binary search to find the local minima in the array.
-- **Base Case**: The element is considered a local minima if it is smaller than both its neighbors.
-- **Recursive Steps**:
-  - If the left neighbor is smaller, the local minima lies in the left half.
-  - If the right neighbor is smaller, the local minima lies in the right half.

 ### **Time Complexity**:
 - **Binary Search**: At each step, the size of the problem is reduced by half.